 When starting the software for the first time, the splash screen will greet you with the Activation Procedure.

-You will have to be connected to the internet in order to validate your copy of White Rabbit CAD.
 You will have to enter your Name, the Email address you've chosen for your subscription and the Activation Key.
 You may have already received an email with the key and your order id at that email address.
 Once all was entered properly, the "Request Activation..." button will be enabled and you may press it to validate your license.

 After this you will be able to start your journey with White Rabbit CAD.